NASA-PDS/doi-service/docs/source/installation/index.rst

 Prior to installing this software, ensure your system meets the following
 requirements:

-•  Python_ 3.
-This software requires Python 3; it will work with 3.6, 3.7, or
+•  Python_ 3.6 or above.
-   3.8.
 Python 2 will absolutely *not* work.
 •  ``libxml2`` version 2.9.2; later 2.9 versions are fine.
 Run ``xml2-config
    --version`` to find out.